-2384 Advanced C Programming Language.
-(4) Prerequisite: IST 2374 with grade of "C" or better.
+Advanced C Programming Language.
+(4) Prerequisite: IST 2374 with grade of "C" or better or consent of the instructor.

 This course is a continuation of the study of the C programming language.
 Two lecture and four lab hours per week.